zack-tan/zack-tan/README.md

 👋 Thanks for stopping by!
 I'm Zack, a current Masters student in Analytics at McGill University.
 <br>
-💡 I enjoy exploring the ways we can make use of big data to learn new insights that drive business decisions.
+🧐 I enjoy exploring how we can make use of big data to derive insights that inspire business decisions.
 <br>
 💻 Well-versed in Python, R, SQL and Java; I've been in tech pretty much my whole life!
 <br>